JosiahShiel/osticket-post-install/README.md

 <h2>Installation Steps</h2>

-osTicket was installed on a virtual machine through Azure, the installation instructions are not included in this tutorial as STEP 1 begins with the software already installed.
+osTicket was installed on a virtual machine through Azure, the installation instructions are outlined at https://github.com/josiahshiel/osticket-prereqs

 STEP 1 – LOGGING INTO OSTICKET
 <p>